Marlone93/Easy-Web-Chat/README.md

     Install MySQL
     Install PhpMyAdmin

-1.2 Launch all the needet Modules
+1.2 Launch all the needed Modules
 ______________________________________________________________________
 *2.Setup the Database*